Bass Brewery: 19th century

 Early in the company's history, Bass was exporting bottled beer around the world, serving the Baltic region through the port of Hull.
 Growing demand led his son Michael Thomas Bass (1760–1827), to build a second brewery in Burton in 1799 in partnership with John Ratcliff.
-The water produced from local boreholes became popular with brewers, with 30 operating there by the mid-19th century.
+The water from local boreholes became popular with brewers, with 30 operating there by the mid-19th century.
 His son, Michael Thomas Bass (1799–1884), succeeded on his father's death in 1827, renewed the Ratcliff partnership, brought in John Gretton, and created 'Bass, Ratcliff and Gretton'.

-The opening of a railway through Burton in 1839 redoubled Burton's preeminence as a brewing town.
-In the mid-1870s, Bass, Ratcliff and Gretton accounted for one third of Burton's output.
-A strong export business allowed Bass to boast their product was available "in every country in the globe".
+The opening of a railway through Burton in 1839 redoubled Burton's pre-eminence as a brewing town.
+In the mid-1870s, Bass, Ratcliff and Gretton accounted for one-third of Burton's output.
+A strong export business allowed Bass to boast that their product was available "in every country in the globe".
 By 1877, Bass was the largest brewery in the world, with an annual output of one million barrels.
 In the 1880s the brewery received unwanted publicity through the lifestyle of Frederick Gretton, son of John Gretton.
 Having worked for the company when a young man, he drifted away and developed a stable of racehorses.
 His 'Sterling' and 'Isonomy' were stars of the Turf.
-But 'Fred,' as he was known was also a heavy drinker and took a mistress, the teenage Fanny Lucy Radmall.
+But Fred, as he was known, was also a heavy drinker and took a mistress, the teenage Fanny Lucy Radmall.
 In later life she would become a household name as Lucy, Lady Houston.
 When Fred died of drink in 1883 he left her £6,000 a year, much to the disgust of his family.

-Following the death of the second Michael Bass in 1884, his son Michael Arthur Bass, later the 1st Baron Burton, took the reins.
+Following the death of the second Michael Thomas Bass in 1884, his son Michael Arthur Bass, later the 1st Baron Burton, took the reins.
 Both Michael Thomas Bass and his son Lord Burton were philanthropically inclined, making extensive charitable donations to the towns of Burton and Derby.
 The annual Bass excursions, laid on by the firm for its employees, were the largest operation of its type in the world by a private company.
 The brewer became a public limited company in 1888.

 Bass' No. 1 Ale was the first beer to be marketed as barley wine, around 1870.